 The Bur-Dubai Creek Side is of great significance as it has been a witness to the rise of Dubai as a new and modern nation.
 It is a focal point because it divides Dubai into two parts one being the old city and the other the new and apparently modern part of Dubai.
 The older part is called Deira whereas the modern part is known as Bur Dubai.
 It can be described as two different worlds opposite to each other.
 People are very different and have their separate norms and values.
 I spent most of my time in the newer parts of Dubai but the visit to Deira was very enlightening and enriching.
 Dubai Creek is one of the most admired tourist attractions.
 It has splendid restaurants offering gourmet cuisine and traditional Dhows used for trading.
 I spent my day walking around the creek and observing life as it was.
 The sunset and the sunrise are breathtaking at the creek.
 I could not keep my eyes off of the scene.
 The creek is also very important as it is the initial trading point and this is where the development process started from.

 7- Meena Bazaar at night

 Traditionally Meena Bazaar originated in Mughal era.
 They were specially organized for the Mughal women who were not allowed to go out and shop.
-A meena bazaar is totally different from the glistering malls of Dubai but it has its own unique charm.
+A Meena bazaar is totally different from the glittering malls of Dubai but it has its own unique charm.
 The bazaar is lined along the road and one can find anything one is looking for.
 They are always busy, people bustling around and rushing to their stalls.
 From Pakistani and Indian clothes to Iranian species, there are stalls selling inexpensive household products and people shouting at the top of their lungs to attract customers.
-All in all it presents a very chaotic picture but at the same time it is exciting to experience life in a rush.
+All in all, it presents a very chaotic picture but at the same time, it is exciting to experience life in a rush.